tasusu/tasusu.github.io/index.rst

 Research Areas
 ------------------------------
-**Optimization for Machine Learning, Signal Processing, and Communication**
+**Submodular and/or algebraic techniques in optimization**.

-- Approximation Algorithms for Submodular Optimization
+- Submodular optimization and its applications in machine learning
-- Sum of Squares Method for Compressed Sensing
+- Sparsification and spectral methods in algorithm design
-- Network Coding and Matrix Completion
+- Compressed sensing, tensor approximation, and matrix spaces

 Contents
 ------------------------------